SUwonglab/rss-net/README.md

 ## Citing this work

-If you find any of the source codes or data files in this repository useful for your work, please kindly cite the following research article:
+If you find any part of this repository useful for your work, please kindly cite the following research article:

 > Add RSS-NET citation.